rhel-labs/instruqt/data-visualization/02-gui-container-management/assignment.md

     console.
 This gives you a graphical view of your containers and can help simplify container configuration.
 tabs:
+- id: qcaysqfzqx5c
-- title: Terminal
+  title: Terminal
   type: terminal
   hostname: rhel
   cmd: tmux attach-session -t "rhel-session" > /dev/null 2>&1
+- id: g7k5bxz61mnk
-- title: RHEL Web Console
+  title: RHEL Web Console
   type: external
   url: https://rhel.${_SANDBOX_ID}.instruqt.io:9090
 difficulty: basic
 timelimit: 600
+enhanced_loading: null
 ---
 In this step, you will configure a Grafana container through the RHEL web console.
 This gives you a graphical view of your containers and can help simplify container configuration.